+This indoor winter snow activity combines a winter craft with a fun and easy science experiment.
 Kids can enjoy decorating a snowman jar or container.
 Glass jars, clear plastic cups, whatever you want to use.
-It would be best if it was clear so kids can really watch the process along the way.

 - Black Paint, Sharpies or Markers, Buttons, or Foam Paper

 - Orange Foam Paper, Felt or Paper